ovh/docs/pages/cloud/private-cloud/responsibility-sharing/guide.en-gb.md

 ## Objective

-The RACI below details shared responsibilities between OVHcloud and the customer .
+The RACI below details shared responsibilities between OVHcloud and the customer.
 This model is designed to help the customer make the best use of the VMware on OVHcloud service

 | Roles |
 | --- |